 Recipe tips and FAQs

-All of Persian stews are served over a bed of basmati rice.
+All of Persian stews are served over a bed of Persian rice.
 It is usually white rice, even yellow saffron rice.
 Sometimes stews are served alongside flavored rice dishes, pollo.
 But it is usually accompanied with plain white rice or even brown basmati rice.

 Along with the rice, Persian stews are served with green salad, a platter of fresh herbs (sabzi khordan), cucumber tomato salad (salad shirazi) and/or yogurt with cucumbers (mast o khiar).